Croydon/cubescript/README.md

 For copyright holders beyond just CubeScript, please refer to Cube 2's original license file.

-See LICENSE for licensing information.
+See the LICENSE file for licensing information.

 ### Licensing exception